+Romanesque Revival was early, from the 1840s to the 1870s, and evolved into other forms.
+However, being a favorite for churches and schools, the style was apparently carried on in these types of buildings much longer.
+Arguably the most beautiful building still standing in Port Huron–Saint Joseph Catholic Church–has been described as Romanesque Revival (Buildings of Michigan 1993:353-354), although it was built 1922-23.
+Please see figure 7 for all the wonderful curves and other details.
 There are a very small number of Richardsonian Romanesque (~1877-1900) buildings in Port Huron, and arches are an identifying feature of this style (note the Roman reference right in the name).
-These relatively distinctive and heavy structures of stone are normally not confused with other styles (Figures 7 and 8).
+These relatively distinctive and heavy structures of stone are normally not confused with other styles (Figures 8 and 9).
 (Victorian Romanesque, 1870-1900, was even more curvy.)
-Buildings in the Italian Renaissance style, 1890-1935, may have lots of arched windows and an arcade (or they may not) (Figure 9).
+Buildings in the Italian Renaissance style, 1890-1935, may have lots of arched windows and an arcade (or they may not) (Figure 10).

 So if you see a building with a row of arched windows, or an arched opening or two (doorways and porticoes), or a row of arches that make up an arcade, what style might it be?
 Something to consider is that it may just be a vernacular building—one designed and made by a local builder, not an architect—which contains certain style elements but is not an example of a certain architectural style in its entirety (the Harrington Hotel is one such example of mixed styles).
 It might be one of the styles included here, but then again many styles of architecture use arched windows.
 If you see a building with such windows and it doesn’t really look like any of the styles here, then it’s probably not a Spanish- or Italian-based style.